Coronavirus (COVID-19) Advising Resources

 Graduate students: The Graduate School has implemented a grading policy change to allow students receiving an unsatisfactory or failing grade this term (B- or lower) to request a grade change to "N", for "No pass resulting from the COVID-19 pandemic."
 There is no option to change a final grade of B or higher to a P (pass).

 Students should consult with their graduate director and graduate advisor on the impact of the grade/N policy on their academic plan, before making their decision.

 Process for filing request to change final grade to P or N

 For continuing students only: after consultation with your advisor, if you decide to change a course grade to a P or N, you will use a form currently being developed by the Registrar.
-It will be available May 11.
-Check the Registrar's page for updates wayne.edu/registrar/records/grades/winter-2020-pn-grading/ Please note: you can have until the time your transcript is certified post graduation to make or change your decision.
+It will be available January 5, 2021.
+Check the Registrar's page for updates wayne.edu/registrar/records/grades/pandemic-pn-grading Please note: you can have until the time your transcript is certified post graduation to make or change your decision.
+Please note: you can have until the time your transcript is certified post graduation to make or change your decision.